Last updated on 3rd July 2020

 All you need to do is stop making excuses and do it.

-Nobody is going to fund your travels apart from you, and the longer you sit and moan about how your job just doesn’t pay enough, or how you simply don’t understand how people ever make it out of their overdrafts, the further away your travels become, until they’re nothing more than a missed opportunity that you should have taken.
+Nobody is going to fund your travels apart from you (well, unless you have super rich parents or are married to a dude three times your age), and the longer you sit and moan about how your job just doesn’t pay enough, or how you simply don’t understand how people ever make it out of their overdrafts, the further away your travels become, until they’re nothing more than a missed opportunity that you should have taken.